bluekvirus/Stage.js/README.md

 ```
 You can compare this version number with the one you see on the [documentation site](http://bluekvirus.github.io/Stage.js/#navigate/Document) and see if an upgrade is recommended.

 **Announcement**: v1 api spec will be published soon with updated doc/demo site.
-We are also working on the `-ng` branch development.
+There is also an `-ng` branch development.
 A preview is available here at ([-ng plan](#whats-next)).
-Please note that v1 will **NOT be abandoned** even if `-ng` is released, they are different tech directions and code organizations in the implementation, not in exposed apis.
+Please note that v1 will **NOT be abandoned** even if `-ng` is released, they are implemented with different tech direction and code organization, but same exposed apis.

 > <sup>\*</sup>The v1 branch serves as a benchmark for creating tests for features/apis and for feedback gathering.
 We have now successfully released 6 web/cloud products offering intuitive control panels, complex monitoring dashboards, online/offline reports and excellent user interactions with full localization support.
 More will come.